vicksam/finding-donors/README.md

-# CharityML
+# Finding donors for *CharityML*

-In this project I explore supervised learning methods to solve a problem faced by a fictional charity organization, CharityML.
+In this project I help to find donors for a charity organization.

+### Overview
-The goal is to find the best model that predicts whether or not an individual's income is more than $50 000 based on census data.
+To solve the problem, I explore supervised learning algorithms.
+The goal is to find the best model that based on US census data, predicts whether or not an individual's income is more than $50 000.

+### Methods

+* Logistic regression
+* Naive Bayes classifier
+* Random forest

+### Technologies

+* Python
+* NumPy
+* Pandas
+* Scikit-learn

+## How to use

+To take a look at the results, open `finding-donors.html` in a browser.

+To see how it works, open the project in a jupyter notebook.

 ## Dataset

 The dataset for the project comes from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Census+Income).
-It was modified a bit by removing missing data and variable `fnlwgt`.
+It was modified a bit by removing missing data and a variable `fnlwgt`.

-**Size**
+#### Size

 Dataset contains 32 000 observations, each one having 13 features.

-**Features**
+#### Features
 - `age`: Age
 - `workclass`: Working Class (Private, Self-emp-not-inc, Self-emp-inc, Federal-gov, Local-gov, State-gov, Without-pay, Never-worked)
 - `education_level`: Level of Education (Bachelors, Some-college, 11th, HS-grad, Prof-school, Assoc-acdm, Assoc-voc, 9th, 7th-8th, 12th, Masters, 1st-4th, 10th, Doctorate, 5th-6th, Preschool)